 I would invite you to read through some of my posts on encouraging creativity, such as ::

 Also, know that it is very normal for kids, especially younger ones, to make art in short bursts of time.
 This still happens in my older daughter as well, and there are a lot of factors to consider, including temperament, what’s going on around them, energy level, and interest in the project itself.
+I’ve also found that offering sensory-rich experiences (such as water beads or shaving cream play) may engage even a very young child for quite a long time.

 The important thing to remember is to keep giving them opportunities for art.
 (Each of the above topics is covered in The Artful Parent book.)

-Q :: What are your favorite family-friendly things to do in Asheville (North Carolina)?
+Q :: What are your favorite family-friendly things to do in Asheville, North Carolina?

 Things to Do and Places to Go with Kids